dheero/OBF.github.io/wiki/Google_Summer_of_Code_2015_Ideas.md

 ### Sharing SPARQL endpoint data

 Rationale
-Although increasing amounts of biomedical data is being provided as structured contents on the Linked Data, there is currently no standardized way to monitor SPARQL endpoints for their availability, reliability, or content flux.
+Although increasing amounts of biomedical data is being provided as the Linked Data, there is currently no standardized way to monitor SPARQL endpoints for their availability, reliability, or content flux.

 Importantly, there are additional issues relating to the provision of version-sensitive data republished by third parties or made available as